 Have you ever thought about giving up your job to start your own business?
 Perhaps—and we'll take a wild guess here, seeing as you're a Byrdie reader—you might have even thought about launching your very own beauty brand.
-Thing is, it's hard to know where to start if you're beginning from scratch.
+The thing is that it's hard to know where to start if you're beginning from scratch.
 From understanding how to follow through with your ideas to knowing where to find your motivation, as well as understanding your market, there are plenty of issues to consider.

 Founder: Brandon Truaxe